csci430-os/assg03/README.md

 determine whether or not a particular process can have its needs met and is thus a candidate to be run to completion.

-The pseudocode for the `findCandidateProcess()` function thus would look something like this:
+The pseudo-code for the `findCandidateProcess()` function thus would look something like this:

 ```